 COVID UPDATE: During covid we have temporarily stopped all greyhounds going into the prison, until the volunteers can once again have weekly access to them inside the prison.
 Therefore, ALL greyhounds are in home foster care.
-We will let you know when the prison program can safely resume, hopefully in the fall.
+We will let you know when the prison program can safely resume.

 Eight of our greyhounds are being fostered, trained on basic house manners, and loved at Putnamville Correctional Facility, a medium security prison for men in Greencastle, Indiana.
 Each greyhound has a team of 2 specially selected offender-handlers.
 They assume total care for transitioning these dogs from a professional athlete to a family pet, in preparation for a successful adoption.
 Our greyhound savvy volunteers coach the men and check on their progress weekly at Dog Meetings.
 We also go inside the dorm where the greyhounds live to ensure the well-being of the prison dogs.
 Occasionally a greyhound ends up being too shy for the loud, busy prison environment and we immediately remove the dog.
 We chose Putnamville because they have great staff, who value this program, and want the best future for these dogs as well as their handlers.
 Prison dogs graduate and go home to their adopters approximately 1 – 2 months after arrival.
 We accept adoption holds while the dog is incarcerated.
 A nonrefundable adoption fee of $350 will hold your dog (as adoption-pending) but he must still finish the entire program.
 The date for Dog Adoption Day (when your greyhound comes home to his family) is often scheduled to coincide with the next new greyhound arrivals that will take their place, so the exact time varies.